When you think of a toothbrush, you probably don’t think about innovation and new technology.

 - Amabrush – It cleans your teeth in 10 seconds.
 Amabrush was the first of these mouthpiece toothbrushes to be announced and begin shipping.
 I reviewed it here.
 Although it showed promise, the actual cleaning performance was poor.
 The company has subsequently gone into administration in 2019.

 - Ufunbrush – Engineered to clean your teeth in 10 seconds, it is most similar to Amabrush.
 It is geared more towards children, with different sized mouthpieces available.
-It has suffered delays in production with units due to ship summer of 2019.
+It suffered delays in production, but finally shipped in late summer 2019.

 - Unico Smartbrush – Said to clean your teeth in 3 seconds this product launched as a crowdfunding campaign like Amabrush and Ufunbrush.
 It has come under quite a lot of scrutiny from backers, with delays, irregular updates and many false promises.
 Deliveries are supposed to have begun, but many have not yet received it, and those who have are not happy.